PolMix/heat_transfer/README.md

 Instruments I used:
 - Matplotlib library for plotting
-- Pandas library for numberical processing
+- Pandas library for numerical processing

 The code was written using:
 - Recursion